wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 The code above creates a variable called `vonage_api` and sets it to `your_api`.

-Now you can print your variable’s value like this:
+Now you can print your variable's value like this:

 ```
 echo $vonage